London Road Stadium: History

-In August 2017, the club announced that BGL Group become the new sponsor of the south stand with it to be known as the “BGL Family Stand.”
+In August 2017, the club announced that BGL Group become the new sponsor of the south stand with it to be known as the "BGL Family Stand".
 This deal is set to last three years until 2020 and follows on from previous partnerships between The Posh and BGL Group where BGL sponsored both the teams Foundation as well as the First Team shorts in years previous.

 When the FA submitted their bid for England to host the 2021 Women's European Championship, London Road was listed as a host venue.
 However, when the bid was successful, plans had to change as London Road did not meet UEFA regulations.

 On 1 June 2019, the ground was renamed the Weston Homes Stadium as part of a ten-year £2 million sponsorship deal.

 Capacity

 The record attendance at the stadium currently stands at 30,096, during a 1965 FA Cup tie with Swansea Town.
 This is unlikely to be beaten in the near future as it was set when most of the ground consisted of terracing.
-The record attendance since the capacity dropped to 15,314 is 14,110, which was set during a clash with Leicester City in 2009.
+The record attendance since the capacity dropped to 13,511 (prior to seating of London Road end) is 14,110, which was set during a match with Leicester City in March 2009.